kyma-project/api-gateway/docs/contributor/04-10-technical-design.md

 >**NOTE:** For now, you can only use the default domain in APIGateway CR.
 The option to configure your own domain will be added at a later time.
 See the [epic task](https://github.com/kyma-project/api-gateway/issues/130).

+### Versions of APIRule CRDs
+The latest version of the APIRules CRD is `v2`.
+The APIRule resource is stored and served as version `v1beta1`.
+APIRule `v2` is an exact copy of version `v2alpha1`, with the only difference being the version of the CRD.

 ### Reconciliation
 APIRule Controller reconciles APIRule CR with each change.
 If you don't make any changes, the process occurs at the default interval of 30 minutes.
 You can use the [API Gateway Operator parameters](../user/technical-reference/05-00-api-gateway-operator-parameters.md) to adjust this interval.